blittable/essembly/readme.md

 Integration tests are in the `essembly-test` project.

 #### Running Unit Tests

-From the root directory, `cargo test`
+From the root directory, `cargo test --all`

 Note: This does not run the integration tests in the essembly-test crate